karol11/argentum/README.md

 * Rust
 * C++ (with smart pointers) etc.

-Argentum uses neither of these approaches.
+Argentum uses *neither of these approaches*.
 It distinguishes composition-aggregation-association pointers at syntax level and uses this information:

 * To automate most routine operations on data structures
 * To check the correctness of operations on data structures at compile time